Connect with others who understand.

 • Emotional upset — Talking about difficult experiences and emotions can sometimes be triggering and lead to short-term emotional upset.

-It’s important to remember that these side effects are usually mild and temporary and that the benefits of psychosocial treatments for schizophrenia can outweigh any temporary discomfort.
-If you try one of these treatments and experience any severe or persistent side effects, you should talk to your therapist or doctor to determine the best course of action.
+These side effects are usually mild, and the benefits of psychosocial treatments for schizophrenia can outweigh any temporary discomfort.
+If you try one of these treatments and experience severe or persistent side effects, talk to your therapist or doctor to determine the best course of action.

 Choosing a Psychosocial Treatment

 Everyone’s experience with schizophrenia is different, and some forms of psychosocial treatment may be a better fit for one person than another.
-Work with your doctor or therapist to develop a complete treatment plan that fits your wants and needs.
+Work with your doctor or therapist to develop a complete treatment plan with coping strategies that fit your wants and needs.

 You can check with your local community mental health center or your doctor’s office to find out what psychosocial services are available in your area.
 Some treatments may be covered by your insurance plan.
 Some providers also offer services on a sliding scale.